-Your initial consultation will be with one of our board certified Surgeons or Physician’s Assistant.
+Your initial consultation will be with one of our board certified Surgeons or Physician’s Assistants.
 They will review your vein health history, discuss how your varicose veins affect you, and discuss a plan of care.

 Typically, the initially treatment plan consists of compression stockings, leg elevation, and walking.
 Ultrasound may be performed to identify the source of compromised veins.
 Compression stockings may also be prescribed and/or fitted.